Standard FELA Claims Versus LIA Claims

 Maximizing Available Recovery with Help from Legal Counsel

 Because the LIA holds railroad employers strictly liable for injuries caused by defective locomotive engines, FELA claims to which the Locomotive Inspection Act applies are often worth substantially more compensation than those stemming from other circumstances.
 However, getting the most value possible out of your claim could still be challenging without a professional legal representative’s support.
-Call today to learn how a dedicated lawyer could help you.
+Contact a defective locomotive equipment lawyer from our firm today to learn how we can help you.